google/knative-gcp/docs/pullsubscription/README.md

 1. Delete the Pub/Sub PullSubscription:

-If you're in the samples directory, you can replace `TOPIC_NAME` and delete in one command:
+If you're in the pullsubscription directory, you can replace `TOPIC_NAME` and delete in one command:

 ```shell